malarium/hooksy/README.md

   fill: FillMode; // (optional, fallback to 'none'); 'none', 'forwards', 'backwards' and 'both' available
   easing: EasingMode; // (optional, fallback to 'linear'); "linear", "ease-in", "ease-out", "ease-in-out", "linear", "step-start" and "step-end" available
   iterations: number; // (optional, fallback to 1); use "Infinite" for continual animation.
+  offset: number; // (optional, fallback to 0); a number value that delays sigle change.
+WARNING! 'offset' must be a number between 0 and 1 where 0 = 0% of animation time and 1 = 100% of animation time.
+To delay animation which lasts 5 seconds for 1 second 'offset' should be set to 0.2 as 5s x 0.2 = 1s.
   direction: string; // (optional, fallback to "normal"); "normal", "reverse", "alternate", "alternate-reverse", "initial" and "inherit" available
 }
 ```